Field Study Trips

 - Greenway staff will be there to provide engaging educational activities; we expect that you will participate in disciplining your students as necessary.

-- Plan to leave all cell phones at school / home or turn them off while on the trip.
+- Plan to turn your cell phone on silent or vibrate while on the trip.
 Ringing phones disrupt the students' experience in the natural environment.

-- Your Greenway leader will have a cell phone for emergencies.
+- Your Greenway leader will also have a cell phone for emergencies.

 Transportation to the Field Trip

 Teachers arrange bus transportation for their classes.
 If your school has a 25% free/reduced lunch percent you are eligible for one free King County Wheels to Water bus.
 If you are 50% free/reduced lunch percent you are eligible for two Wheels to Water buses.
 We have a limited number of buses and they are reserved on a first come basis.
-Please follow the link below and register one month before your field trip.
-Let the Greenway Education Manager know you are interested in this wonderful service so you can get on the 'good to go' list.
+Please follow the link below and register three weeks before your field trip.
+Let the Greenway Education Program Coordinator know you are interested in this wonderful service so you can get on our 'good to go' list.

 If you are participating in the free bus program, follow the King County Program's specifications.
 Wheels to Water is a free bus program, provided by King County and Metro Transit, which connects students with water quality field trips.
 Buses are available for selected program sites that focus on wastewater treatment, water quality, and human influence on environmental health.